weaversa/MPHF/README.md

 Here, `pElement` is a pointer to at least `nElementBytes` number of bytes.
 This element will be copied into the builder.

-If an element has already been hashed, the hash can be directly added to the builder like so:
+If an element has already been hashed, the hash can be directly added to the builder, like so:

 ```
 if(MPHFBuilderAddHash(mphfb, (MPHFHash) {.h1 = hash}) != 0) {